jgarcia4444/npr_cli_news_reader/refactor_notes.md

   - Take the functionality from run.rb and place it into a call instance method in the CLI class

-  - There is an error when trying to run the console for the project
+  FIXED - There is an error when trying to run the console for the project

   - Take the article creation out of the cli.
     - Move this functionality into the scraper class